InfraSIM/docs/docs/architecture.rst

 Virtual Switch
 -----------------------------------------
-Regarding to vSwitch solution, infraSIM mainly leverages products from Hypervisor - for example VMWare vSwitch; or from vendor such as Cisco Nexsus 1000v, Arista vEOS.
+Regarding to vSwitch solution, InfraSIM mainly leverages products from Hypervisor - for example VMWare vSwitch; or from vendor such as Cisco Nexsus 1000v, Arista vEOS.